-Birds know how to forage for food and they do it very well.
-If you put out food for them, you have made their life a little easier and you are rewarded with a variety of birds playing merrily in your yard.
-Even in the winter months, they still forage but there’s just less food available for them to find.
-And, when the temperature drops to below freezing, there is something else they need that is often impossible to find— water.
+Birds know how to forage for food, and they do it very well.
+If you put out food for them, you have made their life a little easier, and you are rewarded with a variety of birds playing merrily in your yard.
+Even in the winter months they still forage, but there’s just less food available for them to find.
+When the temperature drops to below freezing, there is something else they need that is often impossible to find— water.

-We have had a birdbath ever since we moved into our house and when the winter months arrived, we went outside about 5-6 times a day to put fresh water in it, only to see it freeze quickly.
-So, we started looking for a solution that required a little less work on our part and we discovered heated birdbaths.
+We have had a birdbath ever since we moved into our house.
+When the winter months arrived, we went outside about 5–6 times a day to put fresh water in it, only to see it freeze quickly.
+So, we started looking for a solution that required a little less work on our part, and we discovered heated birdbaths.
 Wow!

-We have a spotted townee that lives in some thick groundcover just behind the feeding area, and I am patiently waiting for him to hop up and drink from the birdbath, something I have yet to see him do.
+We have a spotted townee that lives in some thick groundcover just behind the feeding area, and I am patiently waiting for him to hop up and drink from the birdbath.
+This is something I have yet to see him do.

 Birds Are Highly Visible During Winter